 An immunology laboratory in Cape Town, which Fred Hutch opened four years ago, is serving as an anchor of two clinical trials launched last year under the direction of the HVTN, or HIV Vaccine Trial Networks.
 One is testing an experimental HIV vaccine in 5,400 healthy men and women at risk of HIV infection in South Africa.
 Results are expected in late 2020 and could lead to the first licensed HIV vaccine.
-The other trial is studying whether direct infusion of a broadly neutralizing antibody — an approach known as antibody mediated prevention, or AMP — can prevent HIV infection and eventually lead to a better vaccine.
-Staffed by scientists from Africa and directed by Dr. Erica Andersen-Nissen, the 10,000-square foot lab is one of the most advanced in South Africa.
+The other trial is studying whether a direct infusion of a broadly neutralizing antibody — an approach known as antibody-mediated prevention, or AMP — can prevent HIV infection and eventually lead to a better vaccine.
+Staffed by scientists from Africa and directed by Dr. Erica Andersen-Nissen, the 10,000 square-foot lab is one of the most advanced in South Africa.
 HVTN is headquartered at Fred Hutch.

 Dr. Larry Corey, a leading HIV researcher at Fred Hutch, received a $2.6 million grant from Gilead Sciences Inc. to investigate whether cancer immunotherapy could be adapted to cure HIV.
 Fred Hutch has been at the forefront of genetically modifying cancer patients’ immune cells so that they target and kill cancer cells.
 Corey will explore the effectiveness of using a particular type of immunotherapy that uses CAR T cells to target HIV.

-Dr. Jennifer Adair, assistant member in the Clinical Research Division, is working on “gene therapy in a box” to deliver potential HIV (and cancer and other cures) to low-resource countries that lack high-tech infrastructure.
+Dr. Jennifer Adair, the assistant member in the Clinical Research Division, is working on “gene therapy in a box” to deliver potential HIV (and cancer and other cures) to low-resource countries that lack high-tech infrastructure.

-Dr. Michele Andrasik, senior staff scientist in the Vaccine and Infectious Disease Division and lead behavioral scientist for HIV Vaccine Trials Network, bridges social and biomedical sciences to engage communities in HIV research.
-Her work addresses health disparities in HIV prevention and treatment, particularly among African-American, foreign-born black, transgender and men who have sex with men (MSM) communities.
+Dr. Michele Andrasik, a senior staff scientist in the Vaccine and Infectious Disease Division and lead behavioral scientist for HIV Vaccine Trials Network, bridges social and biomedical sciences to engage communities in HIV research.
+Her work addresses health disparities in HIV prevention and treatment, particularly among African-American, foreign-born black, transgender, and men who have sex with men (MSM) communities.

 Dr. Elizabeth Brown, member of the Vaccine and Infectious Disease and Public Health Sciences Division and the principal investigator of the Microbicide Trials Network’s Statistical and Data Management Center, uses statistical analysis to understand the effectiveness of HIV prevention methods, such as the vaginal ring and antiretroviral drugs to prevent mother-to-child transmission of HIV.